luontola/cqrs-hotel/README.md

 ## Building

-You must have installed Java 8, Maven 3.2.5, Node.js 6.8.0, Docker 1.12 or higher versions of those.
+You must have installed Java 8, Maven 3.2.5, Node.js 6.8.0, Yarn 1.0, Docker 1.12 or higher versions of those.
 Then build this project with the command:

     ./build.sh